Nathalie Smith, MSN, RN

 In some people,

-breathing problems may not happen until several hours after a drowning accident.
+breathing problems may not happen until several hours after a near-drowning accident.

 Your doctor may need to test your body's oxygen levels.
 This can be done with:

 Call for emergency medical services right away.
 Treatment will depend on how badly the near-drowning episode damaged the body.

 Emergency response and first aid must be done quickly to restore breathing and prevent death.

 Near-drowning can cause delayed complications from the incident or treatment.
 Further treatment that is needed depends on what the complications are and their severity.

 To help reduce chance that that you or someone you know will drown: